Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Existence and uniqueness of nontrivial collocation solutions

 The proofs of the results obtained in \cite{BB11} rely on the locally boundedness of the kernel $K$.
-Therefore, we will revise them, imposing the new \textit{general conditions} and avoiding other hypotheses that turn out to be unnecessary.
-For example, we extend the results to decreasing convolution kernels, among others.
+Therefore, we will revise such proofs, imposing the new \textit{general conditions} given at the beginning of this section, and avoiding other hypotheses that turn out to be unnecessary.
+For example, we extend these results to decreasing convolution kernels, among others.

+As in the previous work \cite{BB11}, we will need a Lemma on nonlinearities $G$ satisfying the \textit{general conditions}: